 In a private communication Montias, 2000, states that Anthonie Palamedes bought a house next to Bramer's for 900 f. on Coorenmarckt, south side of Burchwal (NA 1691, Not.
 W. de Langue), 23 January 1643).
 However this latter house is hard to pinpoint as these two streets are close together but do not intersect.
 Montias (1993) p.
 194 also mentions the Civic Guard.

 Arnold Houbraken, De groote Schouburgh der Nederlantsche Konstschilders en Schilderessen, The Hague 1752 [2nd ed.]
 Book 1, page 164.

-Below is a drawing of a peep hole in a door, attracting much public attention.
+Below is a funny drawing of a much interested persons, looking through a peep hole in a door, a source of great public attention.

 This page forms part of a large encyclopedic site on Delft.
 Research by Drs.
 Kees Kaldenbach (email).
 A full presentation is on view at johannesvermeer.info.